Matteljay/lto-raspberry/README.md

 ## Setting up a Raspberry Pi

-This repository is for those who want to set up an LTO Network node on a Raspberry Pi and start staking your LTO cryptocurrency.
-Here you'll read tips to help speed up the installation process and you can get several scripts for this purpose.
-There's a brief Raspberry Pi configuration guide, a script to turn the LTO Java executable into a reliable background process, a secure offline tool to generate your encoded seed, a server monitoring short cut and some general tips.
+This repository is for those who want to set up an LTO Network node on a Raspberry Pi and start staking LTO cryptocurrency.
+Here you'll read tips to help speed up the installation process and you can get scripts to facilitate this goal.
+There's a brief Raspberry Pi server configuration guide, a script to turn the LTO Java executable into a reliable background process, a secure offline tool to generate your encoded seed, a server monitoring short cut and some general tips.
 Note that this document was based on the [official article](https://docs.ltonetwork.com/public-node/mining-staking/node-raspberry-pi-expert).

 ## Basic server setup

-DISCLAIMER: Following this guide you might make your Raspberry inaccessible or delete all data from it.
+DISCLAIMER: Following this guide might render your Raspberry Pi inaccessible or delete all data from it.
 Also, executable files from this GitHub repository will be used which may pose a security risk.
 Care will be taken to ensure security but I take NO responsibility in case things go wrong and all your coins are lost.
 Proceed at your own risk!

 ### Step 1: physically connect

-Your Raspberry Pi should be connected to the modem/router of your ISP with an UTP cable.
-Connect a computer monitor to the Raspberry to complete the Raspbian installation.
+Your Raspberry Pi should be connected to the modem/router of your ISP with an ethernet cable.
+Connect a computer monitor to the Raspberry to help complete the Raspbian installation.
+Follow the installation steps from the Raspbian SD card.
 It is assumed you now have an internet connection on your Raspberry Pi via your modem.

 Further reading for this step: [Raspbian installation guide](https://electropeak.com/learn/complete-guide-install-raspbian-raspberry-pi/)